The “Invisible” French Manicure Is A Chic Upgrade From The Original

 Mirror Shine

-The color palette might be classic, but this manicure created at Tommy Nails salon takes the quiet luxury nail aesthetic to the next level with its hyper-glossy finish.
+The colour palette might be classic, but this manicure created at Tommy Nails salon takes the “clean girl” nail aesthetic to the next level with its hyper-glossy finish.

+If a full-coverage metallic nail feels a little much for everyday, make like nail artist Lauren Frances and try pairing a gold outline with a neutral base for a wearable approach to the colour.
+Barry M Gelly Hi Shine Nail Paint in Mistletoe, £3.99, will give you the expensive-looking gold finish without the price tag.

 AdvertisementADVERTISEMENT